ibpdas/ibpdas/readme.md

 This GitHub is where I learn, experiment and share.
 Everything here is created in my own time to explore ideas, document approaches and spark useful conversations.

+When I'm not building or writing, I'm reliving my childhood with my 4 year old and rediscovering curiosity.

 **None of the projects are official tools or departmental products.**

 ---